shahsandesh30/HIT137-Group_SYD_17/README.md

 1. **Image Loading**
    - Select and load images from your local device
-   - Supports common image formats (jpg, jpeg, png, bmp, gif)
+   - Supports common image formats
    - Displays the loaded image in the application window

 2. **Image Cropping**